HEALTH CLEARANCES MEAN?

 Does this mean your puppies will never get sick?

 What it means is that there are a number of health screenings we can do to check for conditions that

 we know are heritable (can be inherited) and

 There are conditions we can't yet test for preventatively.
 In our breed that includes Addison's Disease and some kinds of seizures, among others.

-They are tests we are able to perform to help reduce the risk of producing puppies that may have health conditions with a known genetic component.
-There are conditions that we know are genetic, but there may not yet be tests available.
+Pre-breeding health clearances are tests we are able to perform to help reduce the risk of producing puppies that may have health conditions with a known genetic component.

 What are you able to test parent dogs for?

 We are able to screen parents for a number of heritable genetic conditions.